All God's Children Need Traveling Shoes: Journey/Home

+Smithers calls Angelou "no ordinary traveler" and Africa "no ordinary place".
+He goes on to state that Angelou uses her skilled use of metaphors to explore the themes of family, home, and identity to Blacks of the diaspora.
+At first, she believes that Ghana and the continent of Africa could provide her and her fellow expatriates with a sense of identity and belonging.
+According to Smithers, the social and political changes taking place in the U.S. during the early 1960s inspired Angelou's initial quest because she felt she had to break ties with her more recent history there in order to find a deeper sense of history and meaning in Ghana.
 Angelou soon discovers that her fellow Black expatriates "share similar delusions" and that their feelings towards Ghana and its people are not reciprocated.
 Lupton states, "Angelou's alliance with the African-American community often focuses on their indignation over the Ghanaians' refusal to fully welcome them".
 Angelou uses the parallel demonstration to King's 1963 March on Washington to demonstrate both her and her fellow expatriates' tenuous relationship with Africa and her desire for full citizenship and assimilation, an "unattainable goal that falls outside of her desire for assimilation" and something she can never acquire in Ghana.

 Not only is Angelou a Black American, whether she likes it or not, "she is a Black American in exile".
 Houston A. Baker Jr., in his review of Traveling Shoes, states that Angelou is unable to experience a connection with what Angelou calls the "soul" of Africa, and that Angelou speculates that only the American Black, forcibly displaced and taken from the home of her ancestors, can truly understand "that home is the place where one is created".
+Angelou and her fellow expatriates' need to gain recognition by their ancestral homeland is painful, ambiguous, obtained at an emotional cost, and requires coming to terms with the rejection of the Ghanaians they encounter.
+Gagiano calls this realization a "bitter truth".
+As Gagiano puts it, Angelou's presence in Ghana "re-evokes awareness" of the horrors experienced by her ancestors at the hands of their enslavers, both African and European/American.
+Gagiano also states that the "quest for the African homeland is both a journey into the psychic interior and a process of political education".